xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/extract-and-write-data.md

 ### Extract and write data in a test case

+Knowing that items are organized in an HTML table element, we propose the following process to extract the data:

+1. Navigate to the checkout page.
+2. Count the number of rows in the table.
+3. Start a loop to iterate over all rows with the row count.
+4. For each row, we extract the name and price of the associated item.
+5. Write the extracted name and price to the CSV.
+6. Move on to the next row, and continue with *step 4*.

 Follow these steps:

 1. Open a new Test Case.
 With the `open` command, navigate to the checkout page of the AUT.